XelaNull/7DTD-WhiteRiver_ToC/README.md

 ### Questable Equipment:

 **VEHICLES**

-- **Amelia Earhart's Gyrocopter** - Discover the truth to what happened to Amelia Earhart and the crazy multi-seat flying contraption she invented.
+- **Amelia's Gyrocopter** - Discover the truth of what happened to Amelia Earhart.
+Fight a Wendigo to reclaim her long-lost schematics explaining how to build a three-seater souped-up Gyrocopter.
+Guaranteed to get you and your friends across the map with speed and ease.
-- **Spirit of Vengeance** - Take on an elite boss zombie and earn yourself a super-fast flaming motorcycle.
+- **Spirit of Vengeance** - Take on a demon Juggernaut and obtain a super-fast vehicle.
+A player using this vehicle is a sure-sign of their elite status.
+Big thanks to **Snufkin's Server-Side Zombies** & **Snufkins's Server-Side Vehicles** for a big part of the base code for the vehicle and zombie.
+Tested for compatibility with Snufkin's mods, so you can run both at the same time if you want!

 **TOOLS:**
 - **Black Bart's Flaming Dig Tools** - Uncover the long-buried stash from the most famous stagecoach robber in the western U.S., providing a steel Pickaxe & Shovel with flaming mods and better stats than Vanilla.
 Stamina trait sure to keep you digging and digging and digging.
 - **Bunyan's FireAxe** - Help the Trader with some potable water and receive a Paul Bunyan branded FireAxe.
 - **Dundee's Hunting Knife** - Take on everything with Dundee's famous Hunting Knife with slightly better stats than Vanilla.
 - **Jason's Machete** - A replicate machete used by the infamous serial killer himself.
-(Big Thanks to wyldwitchykat for this contribution)
+(Big Thanks to **Wyldwitchykat** for this contribution)
-- **Rick Danger's Auger** - Obtain two higher tier Augers, the latter of which will turn even the largest mountain to butter.
+- **Rick Danger's Auger** - Obtain two higher tier Augers, the latter of which will turn even the largest mountain to butter, but will expend a LOT of gasoline and degrade your Auger quick..
 - **Taza's Axe** - The famed Taza's Axe, already awesome.

 **WEAPONS:**

-- **Bambi's Killer Compound Bow** - Earn the famed deer killer, "Bambi's Killer" Compound Bow with slightly better stats than Vanilla.
+- **Bambi's Killer Compound Bow** - Earn the famed deer killer, "Bambi's Killer Compound Bow" or "Forest Prince Compound Bow" with slightly better stats than Vanilla.
+- **Bear Grylls's Claws** -"Why fight bare fisted when you can fight bear fisted."
+Thanks, **SteamM0nkey** for this idea.
 - **Daryl's Crossbow** - Obtain a replica copy of Daryl's Zombiekiller Crossbow.
-- **Deschain's Revolver** - Earn a legendary revolver, crafted from Excalibur, that was used by the famed Roland Deschain.
+- **Deschain's Revolver** - Collect the eight Dark Tower series books and craft nineteen doors to have one of Roland Deschain's legendary revolvers bestowed upon you.
+Has custom bullets that are expensive to craft, but super powerful.
 - **Leon's Modded SMG** - Help Leon finish his DIY gun project, resulting in a 9mm SMG weapon with slightly better stats than Vanilla.
 - **Pavlichenko's Rifle** - Locate and assemble a branded Marksman rifle from the famed marksman, Pavlichenko.

 **ARMOR:**

-- **Kuva's Red Armor** - Discover the secret ingredient in Kuva's Red Armor with slightly better stats and environmental mods.
+- **Kuva's Red Armor** - Discover the secret ingredient in Kuva's Legendary Red Armor.
+This armor is rumored to be lightweight and stealthy, with resistances to heat & cold, and an extra mod slot per piece.
+The basic quest is EASY, but the Veteran quest is HARD.

 **RESOURCES:**

 - **Brass For Lead** - Help the community restock its Lead supply and in exchange receive some brass.
+- **Elite Random** - Obtain a sealed crate from four veteran cards that gives you a single random elite quest starter.
+Obtain a veteran card back at the start of your elite quest.
+If you complete the Elite quest, you obtain an Elite citizen's card!
 - **Everdeen's Arrows & Bolts** - The settlement is trying to put together a feast.
 Help feed everyone in exchange for named arrows & bolts slightly better than Vanilla.
 - **Gupta's Bandages** - Can't craft first aid bandages?
 Trade Aloe Leaves & Cotton for a few First Aid Bandages.
 Gupta's bandages and first aid kits are rumored to be better quality than you can find elsewhere.
 - **Molino Bulletproof Glass** - Exchange regular bulletproof glass blocks with the Trader and they will teach you how to create clear Molino-branded bulletproof glass.